youweik2/polaris_auto_interface/README.md

 Home Page: https://publish.illinois.edu/robotics-autonomy-resources/

 We mainly use the GEM e2 and e4 vehicles at Highbay.
-For more information, you can contact John at jmhart3@illinois.edu.

-The facility provides a pre-configured Ubuntu 20.04 system for direct vehicle use—ask the administrator to help you copy the SSD.

-Alternatively, you can use the ACRL SSD with our custom setup.
-John can help locate it.

-Please note that some vehicle hardware has been updated, so make sure to follow the latest changes.
+For details, contact John at jmhart3@illinois.edu.
+Highbay provides a pre-configured Ubuntu 20.04 system for direct vehicle use, and you can ask the administrator to help copy the SSD.
+We also have an ACRL SSD with our custom setup that is ready to use.
+John can help you locate it.
+Please note that some vehicle hardware has changed, so make sure to follow the latest updates.